carlosjhr64/gtk2checkboxes/README.md

 In the list's markdown file:
 Any line that looks like `* [link](target)` is considered to be a link.
-The target will be open by it's preferred application.
+The target will be open by it's preferred application:
 ```markdown
 * [Link to github](https://github.com)
 ```